Jefferson Davis Highway: Arizona

 In 1961, the Arizona State Government passed legislation, officially designating the entire route of U.S. Route 80 in Arizona as the Jefferson Davis Highway.
 Some monuments displaying the name of the highway still remain along the segments of the old route (such as a roadside marker on U.S. Route 60 near Gold Canyon).
 The validity of the designation present day is debatable, as US 80 is no longer an active highway in Arizona.
 However, the Route 80 designation still exists within Arizona in other forms.
 One segment of US 80 still exists in the form of Arizona State Route 80.
 Most of former US 80 in Arizona is also signed and designated as Historic US 80.

 California

-The western terminus of the highway was identified by a monument on Horton Plaza, in downtown San Diego.
-The formal opening of the highway at this terminus was performed by President Warren Harding.
-Photographs of this event are available in the archives of the San Diego Union-Tribune and in the files of the San Diego Historical Society.
-Markers also exist in the California municipalities of Bakersfield, Fort Tejon, Hornbrook, and Winterhaven.
+The western terminus of the highway was identified by a Jefferson Davis plaque at Horton Plaza in downtown San Diego.
+The formal opening of the highway at this terminus was officiated by President Warren Harding.
+(Photographs of this event are available in the archives of the San Diego Union-Tribune and in the files of the San Diego Historical Society.)

+Markers were also placed in the California municipalities of Bakersfield, Fort Tejon, Hornbrook, and Winterhaven.

-On August 16, 2017, the Jefferson Davis monument on Horton Plaza was removed, following the Unite the Right rally in Virginia.
-And following the George Floyd protests in 2020, a marker in Hornbrook was removed by protestors.
+The Jefferson Davis monument at Horton Plaza was removed on August 16, 2017, in the aftermath of the Unite the Right rally in Virginia.
+The marker in Hornbrook was removed by protesters during the George Floyd protests in June 2020.